nailuj843/BeesBeesBees/README.md

 ### Begin

-Start the repo in grub.js to create the first class, which will be the superclass for all kinds of bees that come after.
-Then move through the repo in order of the tree above, passing all of the Specs in SepcRunner.html--which you can run by simply opening it in your browser and refreshing the page whenever you make changes.
+Build your first class in Grub.js.
+Grub will act as the superclass for all other types of bees.
+Work through the files, following the order of the tree above, making sure to pass all of the Specs in `test/index.html` --which you can run by simply opening it in your browser and refreshing the page whenever you make changes.

-Note: this assignement should be written in pseudoclassical style.
+Note: this assignement must be written in pseudoclassical style.

 Grub
 - [ ] Create a Grub class, in pseudoclassical style, with: